danpecher/100-days-of-code/r1-log.md

 ### R1D1
 Started work on first app, and trying to keep it simple from the beginning - it's a note-taking app: https://github.com/danpecher/notes-app.
 Setup a rails project and create empty components.

+### R1D2
+Setup css modules and created basic layout with switchable notes (only dummy data for now).
+I haven't added redux to the project, but probably will.
+I feel like redux (or some other state management) is useful even in tiniest apps.
+Today's commits: https://github.com/danpecher/notes-app/search?q=committer-date%3A2018-01-18&type=Commits&utf8=%E2%9C%93